-If you’ll stop being skeptical for one second, I can blow your mind with this unconventional life hack that eliminated life’s biggest expense.
+If you’ll stop being skeptical for one second, I can blow your mind with this unconventional hack I used to eliminate life’s biggest expenses.

-It all began when I was 19 years old and my mom told me that there couldn’t be two Alpha women in her house.
+It all began when I was 19 years old and my mom told me that there couldn’t be two HBICs (HBIC stands for Head Bitch in Charge) in her house.